 Angiosarcoma

-Last revised by Mohammad Taghi Niknejad on 12 Jan 2024
+Last revised by Yaïr Glick on 26 Oct 2024

 Angiosarcomas (like hemangiopericytomas and hemangioendotheliomas) are tumors that arise from vascular structures.
 They are typically difficult to distinguish from one another on imaging alone.

-Angiosarcomas, are the most aggressive of the three, frequently having metastases at the time of diagnosis (and therefore carrying an extremely poor prognosis), and often have local recurrences.
+Angiosarcomas are the most aggressive of the three, frequently having metastases at the time of diagnosis (and therefore carrying an extremely poor prognosis), and often recur locally.

 Epidemiology

-They account for less than 1% of all sarcomas and are more frequently seen in males (M:F = 2:1) except when seen in the setting of post-mastectomy lymphedema which is clearly more common in women and is known as Stewart-Treves syndrome.
+They account for less than 1% of all sarcomas and are more frequently seen in males (M:F = 2:1).
+The exception is Stewart-Treves syndrome, a complication of protracted post-mastectomy lymphedema, which is obviously more common in women.

 Pathology